 - The temporary incisors of the very young animal are gradually replaced by permanent incisors in pairs, starting with the central pair, then working outwards.

-- Here are the approximate ages of eruption of the permanent incisors in cattle, sheep and goats.
+- Here are the approximate ages of the eruption of the permanent incisors in cattle, sheep, and goats.

 - Bear in mind that there is a lot of variation between individual animals.